A structure theorem for homology 4-manifolds with $g_2\leq 5$: Introduction

-The combinatorial characterization of homology $d$-manifolds with $g_2\leq2$ are known due to Nevo and Novinsky \cite{NevoNovinsky} for $g_2=1$ and due to Zheng \cite{Zheng} for $g_2=2$. \begin{Proposition}{\rm \cite{NevoNovinsky}} Let $d\geq 3$ and $\D$ be a prime homology $d$-sphere with $g_2(\D)=1$.
-Then $\D$ is combinatorially isomorphic to either the join of the boundary complex of two simplices whose dimensions add up to $(d+1)$ or the join of a cycle and a boundary complex of a $(d-1)$-simplex. \end{Proposition} \begin{Proposition}{\rm\cite{Zheng}} Let $d\geq 4$, and $\D$ be a prime homology $d$-manifold with $g_2=2$.
-Then $\D$ can be obtained from a polytopal $d$-sphere with $g_2=0$ or $1$, by centrally retriangulating along some stacked subcomplex. \end{Proposition}
+If a homology $d$-manifold has no missing facets, then it is referred to as {\em prime}.
+Combinatorial characterizations of prime homology $d$-manifolds with $g_2\leq2$ are known due to Nevo and Novinsky \cite{NevoNovinsky} for $g_2=1$ and due to Zheng \cite{Zheng} for $g_2=2$. \begin{Proposition}{\rm \cite{NevoNovinsky}} Suppose $d\geq 3$, and let $\D$ be a prime homology $d$-sphere with $g_2(\D)=1$.
+Then $\D$ is combinatorially isomorphic to either the join of the boundary complex of two simplices, where each simplex has a dimension of at least $2$ and their dimensions add up to $d+1$, or the join of a cycle and the boundary complex of a $(d-1)$-simplex. \end{Proposition} \begin{Proposition}{\rm\cite{Zheng}} Suppose $d\geq 4$, and let $\D$ be a prime homology $d$-manifold with $g_2(\D)=2$.
+Then $\D$ can be obtained by a central retriangulation of a polytopal $d$-sphere with $g_2=0$ or $1$, along some stacked subcomplex. \end{Proposition}

 A homology manifold with $g_2\leq 2$ is the connected sum of a finite number of prime homology manifolds with $g_2$ less than or equal to 2.
-Therefore, a homology $d$-manifold with $g_2\leq 2$ is a triangulated $d$-sphere due to the following result. \begin{Proposition}{\rm\cite{NovikSwartz2020}} Let $d\geq 3$, and $\D$ be a $d$-dimensional homology manifold which is not prime.
-Then $\D$ is either a connected sum of homology manifolds or the result of a handle addition on a homology manifold. \end{Proposition}
+Therefore, a homology $d$-manifold with $g_2\leq 2$ is a triangulated $d$-sphere, as shown in the following result. \begin{Proposition}{\rm\cite{NovikSwartz2020}} Let $d\geq 3$, and let $\D$ be a homology $d$-manifold that is not prime.
+Then $\D$ is either a connected sum of prime homology manifolds or the result of a handle addition on a homology manifold. \end{Proposition}

-In this article, we aim to find out an upper bound, say $b$, on $g_2$ such that if $\D$ is a homology 4-manifold with $g_2(\D)\leq b$, then $\D$ is a triangulated 4-sphere.
-Moreover, we shall provide a combinatorial structure for such triangulated spheres.
-Our general approaches are based on the rigidity theory of graphs and some basic combinatorial operations on complexes.
+In this article, our goal is to establish an upper bound, say $b$, on $g_2$ such that if $\D$ is a homology 4-manifold with $g_2(\D)\leq b$, then $\D$ is a triangulated 4-sphere.
+Furthermore, we will outline a combinatorial structure for such triangulated spheres.
+Our approach is rooted in the rigidity theory of graphs and fundamental combinatorial operations on simplicial complexes.